0x6f736f646f/docs/docs/dev-guide.md

 ## Deployment

 ### Prerequisites
-Mainflux depends on several infrastructural services, notably [NATS](https://www.nats.io/) broker and [PostgreSQL](https://www.postgresql.org/) database.
+Mainflux depends on several infrastructural services, notably a message broker either [NATS](https://www.nats.io/) or [RabbitMQ](https://www.rabbitmq.com/) and [PostgreSQL](https://www.postgresql.org/) database.

-#### NATS
+#### Message Broker
-Mainflux uses NATS as it's central message bus.
+Mainflux uses a message broker as it's central message bus.
+This message broker can be either NATS or RabbitMQ.
 For development purposes (when not run via Docker), it expects that NATS is installed on the local system.

 To do this execute: